 The Certified Community Health Worker (CCHW) designation is an entry-level credential for front-line health workers who, by virtue of their trusted status in the community, serve as a liaison, link and intermediary between health services and the community to facilitate access to services and improve the quality and cultural competence of service delivery.
 Examples of job titles that are considered to be Community Health Worker positions include but are not limited to Promotores(as) de Salud; Community Health Educator; Health Communicator; Outreach Worker; or Health Advocate.

-Note: The CCHW credential for grandfathering period is now over; full Certification Application Requirements must now be met in order to obtain the full CCHW Certification.
+Note: The CCHW credential grandfathering period is now over; full certification application requirements must now be met in order to obtain the full CCHW Certification.